-To understand how we came to make our own pet food—a topic of unnecessary controversy—a condensed backstory is in order...
+To understand how we came to make our own pet food—a topic chock full of politics and controversy—a condensed backstory is in order...

 In 2005, after AK and I both finished grad school, we bought our first house.
 That enabled us to take in my childhood cat, Peppy, who at 16 years old was of declining health and no longer able to live with my dad.
 Peppy was soon diagnosed with diabetes by a vet who was a proponent of holistic pet care.
 He plainly told us that Peppy's diabetes was the result of a lifetime of poor quality high glycemic junk food, i.e. Purina Cat Chow.